eagattas/PectIndex/README.md

 Format: ![Alt Text](url)

 ## Running the Program
+Executable (Windows):

 First, download the executable from [this link (umich email required).](https://drive.google.com/drive/folders/0BwjIAH_fBQ0Rb283cjJ5ZmFjM1U?usp=sharing)

-Download the entire folder pectindex1 (right-click->download), then simply extract the zip file to any folder, and run the exectuable inside.
+Download the entire folder pectindex (right-click->download), then simply extract the zip file to any folder, and run the exectuable inside.
 The excutable can be found in the bin folder and the scans to upload to our application can be found the the scans folder.

 From Source (Mac and Windows):